crate/crate-tutorials/docs/generate-time-series/go.rst

 You must have CrateDB :ref:`installed and running <install-run>`.

 Make sure you're running an up-to-date version of `Go`_.
-We recommend Go 1.11 or higher since we will be making use of `modules`_.
+Go 1.11 or higher is recommended since you will be making use of `modules`_.

 Most of this tutorial is designed to be run as a local Go project using Go tooling since the `compilation`_ unit is the package and not a single line.